Graph Convex Hull Bounds as generalized Jensen Inequalities: Introduction

 Note that the three properties of $\bE$ mentioned above for the derivation of $(\bE[X],\bE[f(X)]) \in \overline{\CH(\cG(f))}$ are of algebraic nature and have little to do with measure or integration theory.
-Hence, the graph convex hull bounds can be extended to a larger class of linear operators in place of $\bE$, so-called Markov operators, as well as to conditional expectations, which are well-known facts in the case of Jensen's inequality, see e.g.\ \citep[Equation~(1.2.1)]{Bakry2014Markov} and \citep[Theorem~10.2.7]{Dudley2002real}.
+Hence, the graph convex hull bounds can be extended to a broader class of linear operators beyond expected values, so-called Markov operators, as well as to conditional expectations, which are well-known facts in the case of Jensen's inequality, see e.g.\ \citep[Equation~(1.2.1)]{Bakry2014Markov} and \citep[Theorem~10.2.7]{Dudley2002real}.
 Once these three versions of the graph convex hull bounds are proven, the corresponding versions of Jensen's inequality follow as simple corollaries, providing a novel and considerably simpler proof of this famous result (cf.\ \Cref{rem:our_derivation_of_Jensen_is_simpler}).
 By working in a more general setup than is typical for Markov operators (\Cref{rem:def_of_Markov_operators_typical_assumptions}), we also strongly generalize the corresponding version of Jensen's inequality.